galaxyproject/training-material/topics/imaging/tutorials/imaging-introduction/tutorial.md

   - "How to perform basic image processing in Galaxy."
 key_points:
 - The **Image Info** tool can provide valuable metadata information of an image.
-- TIFF files cannot viewed directly in most web browser, but have to be converted.
+- TIFF files cannot viewed directly in most web browser, so a visualization plugin must be used.
 - For visualization, images with a bit-depth more than 8-bit have to be histogram equalized.
 time_estimation: "1H"
 follow_up_training: